kotovsergey/arcade-game/README.md

 Running the game
 ----------------
-Visit the index.html file in your browser.
+Visit the https://kotovsergey.github.io/arcade-game/index.html link in your browser.

 Playing the game
 ----------------